 The Truth About Drug Detoxification

-To this date, over 23 million Americans are suffering with addictions to either drugs or alcohol.
-These addictions come forth for various reasons.
+To this date, over 23 million Americans are suffering from addictions to either drugs or alcohol.
+These habits come forth for various reasons.
 Some of the youth get involved with drugs and alcohol due to peer pressure.
 College students may experiment with stimulants as a way of getting through their multitude of classes and tests.
 Mentally disabled individuals may use drugs or alcohol as a method of coping with the imbalances.
 Additionally, a group of people becomes addicted to prescription narcotics through no fault of their own.
 No matter what the reason for a person’s addiction, drug detoxification is the first step in solving the problem.

 The Development of an Addiction

-Some of the most common withdrawal symptoms are nausea, vomiting, pain in the muscles, involuntary spams, depression, anxiety, irritability, nightmares, insomnia, and diarrhea.
+Some of the most common withdrawal symptoms are nausea, vomiting, pain in the muscles, involuntary spasms, depression, anxiety, irritability, nightmares, insomnia, and diarrhea.
 At the point in which the person experiences these withdrawal symptoms, he or she is said to have developed an addiction.
 In most cases, drug treatment is necessary to end the vicious cycle.
 Various methods of drug treatments exist, but they all begin with a process known as drug detoxification.